ucloud/terraform-provider-ucloud/website/docs/d/images.html.markdown

 * `availability_zone` - (Optional)Availability zone where instances are located.
 You may refer to [list of availability zone](https://docs.ucloud.cn/api/summary/regionlist)
 * `image_id` - (Optional) The ID of image.
+* `name_regex` - (Optional) A regex string to filter resulting images by name.
+Such as: "^CentOS 7.[1-2] 64" means CentOS 7.1 of 64-bit operating system or CentOS 7.2 of 64-bit operating system, "^Ubuntu 16.04 64" means Ubuntu 16.04 of 64-bit operating system.
 * `image_type` - (Optional) The type of image, possible values are: "Base" as standard image, "Business" as owned by market place , and "Custom" as custom-image, all the image types will be retrieved by default.
 * `os_type` - (Optional) The type of OS, possible values are: "Linux" and "Windows", all the OS types will be retrieved by default.
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).